 Once you decide where you are going, you’ll want to visit the websites for the cities that you’re staying near and request more information.
 Since we are starting and ending our trip in Anchorage, I requested and received a very helpful book about the city and surrounding area.
 You can request one at this website.

 Another suggestion for travel information is to use Google, Pinterest or to search the travel blogs that you read.
-My favorite family travel blog is Mommy Points and this is the Alaska article that inspired me to dream about my own family’s trip to Alaska.

 If you are a member of AAA, be sure to read thru their free travel information.
 You can request travel information and road maps to be sent to you for quite a few states and cities across the US.
 Just login to your account and under the travel tab you’ll see “order maps and tour books”.